zizitizi/LXD/README.md

 # LXD

 ## Intro

+LXD provides support for two different types of instances: system containers and virtual machines.

+docker is application container .
+LXD is system container.

 LXD scales from one instance on a single machine to a cluster in a full data center rack, making it suitable for running workloads both for development and in production.

 LXD allows you to easily set up a system that feels like a small private cloud.
 LXD and LXC are two distinct implementations of Linux containers.